 Who We Are // GlobeMed at Princeton

-Founded in 2010, GlobeMed at Princeton works with the Medical AIDS Outreach in Montgomery, Alabama.
-Together, we work to establish and develop a high-tech solution to America’s need for healthcare.
-In developing a network of telemedicine clinics that will connect HIV patients throughout rural Alabama to medical experts based in Alabama’s urban centers, we can help ensure that Alabama’s rural residents will have the access to care that they deserve.
-This cutting edge telemedicine network, upon successful implementation, has the potential to serve as the model for the future of rural healthcare in America.
+Founded in 2010, GlobeMed at Princeton previously workedwith Medical AIDS Outreach in Montgomery, Alabama.
+Together, they worked to establish and develop a high-tech solution to America’s need for healthcare.
+Developing a network of telemedicine clinics that will connect HIV patients throughout rural Alabama to medical experts based in Alabama’s urban centers helped ensure that the state’s rural residents will have the access to care that they need.

 In 2013, GlobeMed at Princeton established a new partnership with COVE Alliance in Uganda.
 Through fundraising, GROW internships on-site in Kapeeka, and other initiatives, the chapter supports COVE Alliance in its mission to provide education and health care to orphaned and disadvantaged children in Uganda.

 Our Partner // COVE Alliance

 COVE Alliance originated as one man’s dream and has become a growing network of caring, gifted people reaching out to orphaned and disadvantaged children in Uganda.
 As a young seminarian in Uganda’s Kasana-Luweero Diocese, Father Hillary ministered to hundreds of orphaned youths who had no one to care for them.
 “Now the remnants of the war became the victims of HIV/AIDS,” reported Hilary.
 COVE Alliance, a nonprofit organization serving orphaned and vulnerable children in central Uganda, was founded to combat the combination of political, economics, and health challenges confronted by the youth of Uganda.